-Bladder stones (uroliths or cystic calculi), are rock-like formations of minerals that form in the urinary bladder, and are more common than kidney stones in dogs.
+Bladder stones (uroliths or cystic calculi) are rock-like formations of minerals that form in the urinary bladder and are more common than kidney stones in dogs.
 One of the more common uroliths in the dog is composed of magnesium ammonium phosphate hexahydrate.
 The more common name for this type of bladder stone is struvite bladder stone.

 In dogs, struvite bladder stones usually form as a complication of a bladder infection caused by bacteria that produce an enzyme known as urease.
-This enzyme breaks down the urea that is normally present in the urine causing an excess production of ammonia; this ammonia production then causes the urine to become alkaline.
+This enzyme breaks down the urea that is normally present in urine, causing an excess production of ammonia; this ammonia production then causes the urine to become alkaline.
 Ammonia in the urine also causes bladder inflammation.
-Under these environmental conditions, struvite crystals will precipitate out of solution and collect around any cells or debris that may have formed in the bladder because of inflammation.
+Under these environmental conditions, struvite crystals will form and collect around any cells or debris that may have formed in the bladder because of inflammation.

 How common are struvite bladder stones?